masonmiller11/mtg_salty_squad_bot/README.md

 Hey!
 Welcome!
 Enjoy your stay.
 Any feedback is always appreciated!

 ## Project Description
-I enjoy the popular trading card game Magic The Gathering, and I love playing paper magic with friends.
+I enjoy the popular trading card game Magic: The Gathering, and I love playing paper magic with friends.
 Recently we started playing Magic over the internet with [spelltable](https://spelltable.wizards.com/).
 This is a simple discord bot to keep track of wins, losses, and other stats for the group.

 ![Discord Demo](https://media.giphy.com/media/Czh8NVhMLdp1gxNnSm/giphy.gif)